rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 - BPPs initiate DF events when grid conditions require demand reduction using order.type = "event_participation"
 - The example below demonstrates the event notification structure
-- This API call is required only when BPPs need to notify consumers of DF events
+- This API call is required for core DF functionality when BPPs need to notify consumers of DF events
-- BPPs that do not implement real-time DF event management MAY omit this API
+- BAPs MUST implement this API

 ```json
 {